acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2a-old-solution.md

 categories: digital-edition
 ---

+# Disclaimer

+The following text was the first version of Part II and is kept as part of this blog mainly for historical reasons.
+(Meaning I put some effort into writing this text so I don't want to throw it away)

+...
 To fix this, we have to do two things.
 First, we have to remove the relative links in our application’s base template *templates/page.html*.
 Because when you open this document, you can see that the links to the start page *index.html* are described relative to our application’s root directory.

 ```html